Guadalupe Valdez

-Guadalupe Valdez San Pedro (b.
-Mexico City, 22 September 1957) is a Dominican Republic politician.
+Guadalupe Valdez San Pedro (born 22 September 1957) is a Dominican Republic politician.
 She was national deputy from 2010 to 2016.

 Early life

 Valdez was born in Mexico City to Nicolás Quírico Valdez, a Dominican labor activist exiled in Mexico, and Lucía San Pedro, a Mexican woman.
 Her father was considered a communist and was expelled from Mexico and had to seek asylum in the USSR.
 Valdez was raised in her maternal grandmother's home.
 After the fall of Rafael Trujillo’s dictatorship in 1961, Lucía San Pedro moved to Santo Domingo with her children, including Guadalupe, to rejoin her husband.

 She was schooled at the República del Paraguay school and studied music at the Elila Mena School and at the National Conservatory.
 At 15 years old, she joined the Dominican Popular Socialist Party.

 In 1984, she graduated with a bachelor in Economics from the Universidad Autónoma de Santo Domingo.
-She also earned her Master's Degree in Higher Education in 1987 and taught for a short time at the university.
+She also earned her master's degree in higher education in 1987 and taught for a short time at the university.
 She was executive director of Center for Research and Social Promotion (CIPROS) from 1985 to 1995.